-- Development and update of a Pavement Management Plan for the County of Inyo.
+- Consider securing a consultant to prepare the update to the Pavement Management Plan for the County of Inyo and for the City of Bishop.
 The Pavement Management Plan informs the Action Element of the RTP and the development of future RTIPs.
 This task includes: - Update the assessment of County and City roads. - Develop priorities and weighted criteria for use in determining overall condition ratings and priority rankings. - Evaluate traffic classifications, street designations, materials and standards. - Develop procedures, standards and impact fees to protect the public investment in streets.